 Which brings us to today, where we’ve continued to help our clients tap into limitless markets.
 We know what works and we have proven time and again how exporters can use online marketing to their advantage.

-Export Marketing Strategies to Unlock New Frontiers
+4 Digital Marketing Strategies For Exporting To Unlock New Frontiers

 With so many opportunities, the biggest challenge can be knowing where to start.
-Regardless of which path you decide to take, you need make yourself aware of the multitude of free resources and where to find them.
+Regardless of which path you decide to take, you need to make yourself aware of the multitude of free resources and where to find them.
 From there, you’ll have some data to get an idea of which foreign markets show promise.

-1. Connect with your local USCS office
+1. Connect with Your Local USCS Office

 Your first stop is checking in with the U.S. Commercial Service and finding your local office.
 Your rep will be a tremendous asset and can inform you of other free and low-cost resources like the Small Business Association, your state development agency, the Export-Import Bank, and your District Export Council.

-2. Keyword research in international markets
+2. Keyword Research in International Markets

-The next thing we would recommend is looking at how much interest there is in your products or services in various country targets.
+Next, look at how much interest there is in your products or services in various country targets.
 The great thing about search engines is that you know the searcher’s intent.
 You can reach them when they’re most interested—when they’re looking for more information about what you sell.
 And don’t think that this only works for online retailers, because this can be a great tool for service providers, too.

-For countries where English might not be the most commonly spoken language, you can use online translation tools to get a basic translation of your keywords.
-It’ll be in your best interests to eventually get these translated by professionals if you think a market shows enough potential.
+For countries where English might not be the most commonly spoken language, you can use online translation tools to get a basic translation of your keywords.You’ll want to get these translated by professionals if you think a market shows enough potential.

-4. Get a country assessment and start a campaign
+4. Get a Country Assessment and Start a Campaign

-Final Thoughts on Export Marketing
+Final Thoughts on Digital Marketing for Exporters